-In July 2016, the Company entered into an At-The-Market, or ATM, sales agreement, with Cowen and Company, LLC (Cowen), whereby the Company may sell up to \$150.0 million in aggregate proceeds of common stock from time to time, through Cowen as our sales agent.
-During the three and nine months ended September 30, 2016, the Company sold 497,815 shares of common stock, resulting in net proceeds of approximately \$33.7 million, after commissions and other offering costs.
+In July 2016, the Company entered into an At-The-Market, or ATM, sales agreement, with Cowen and Company, LLC (Cowen), whereby the Company could sell up to \$150.0 million in aggregate proceeds of common stock from time to time, through Cowen as its sales agent.
+During the three months ended March 31, 2017, the Company sold 912,351 shares of common stock, resulting in net proceeds of approximately \$67.6 million, after commissions and other offering costs, which completed the sales of the total amount authorized in the agreement.